Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 Another aspect of service vs product is that the customer’s benefit of a service comes from an activity performed by the service provider, not from a physical object.

-For instance, a car mechanic uses tools and parts to fix a car.
-But, what the customer is really buying are the mechanic’s experience, skills, and time to get their car fixed.
+For instance, a car mechanic may use tools and parts to fix a car.
+But, what the customer is really buying are the mechanic’s experience, skills, and time needed to fix the car.

 While an attorney relies on their education, law books, legal databases, etc., what their client is looking for is the attorney’s expertise.
 What they’re really buying is the resolution of their legal problems.